How does an LA garden look in the rain? Hard to imagine. But once you see the rare moody mistiness, you never forget:

 Above: A Circle Pot from LA garden shop Potted sits atop a circular outdoor dining table.

 Above: Granite pavers set in decomposed granite create pathways across the property.
-Photographs via Grow Outdoor Design.
+Photograph via Grow Outdoor Design.

 Above: Under cloudy skies; the leaves of an acadia iteaphylla near the carport turn an intense chartreuse.
 Leafless in winter, an eastern redbud tree—Cercis canadensis ‘Forest Pansy’ (L)—stands sentinel next to the driveway.